-Oil rises as WHO declares emergency, but opposes travel restrictions
+Oil rises as WHO declares emergency but opposes travel ban

-LONDON/SINGAPORE (Reuters) - Oil prices rose on Friday but were still set for a fourth consecutive weekly loss, as markets attempted to assess the economic damage of the coronavirus that has spread from China to around 20 countries, killing more than 200 people.
+LONDON (Reuters) - Oil prices rose on Friday but were still set for a fourth consecutive weekly loss, as markets attempted to assess the economic damage of the new coronavirus that has spread from China to around 20 countries, killing more than 200 people.

 Both benchmarks rose by more than $1 earlier in the session.